UTAP/Spring99-CA1/README.md

 g++ --std=c++11 main.cpp -o sarbaste.out
 ```

-Then you can run this executable and perform input like this :
+Then you can run this executable and perform input like this:
 ```
 ./sarbaste.out
 encrypt/decrypt